Computing fusion rules for spherical G-extensions of fusion categories: Examples from G -crossed extensions of modular categories

 for example, we recover a well-known special case

 first observed for multiplicities in $n$-interval inclusions \cite{KaLoMg2001} and later for fusion rules in cyclic permutations \cite{LoXu2004} of conformal nets.

-In order for the equality with the dimension of the modular functor vector spaces to make sense, we need that the exponent ${\textstyle\frac{n-c(g)-c(h)-c(g+h)}{p}}$ is even.
-As a consistency check, verify the following lemma which implies this is indeed the case.
+In order to relate the expression to the \emph{generalized Verlinde formula} we need that $g$ is an integer and therefore require the exponent ${\textstyle\frac{n-c(g)-c(h)-c(g+h)}{p}}$ to be even.
+As a consistency check, we verify the following lemma which verifies that this is indeed the case. \begin{lem} $\frac{n-(m,n)-(k,n)-(m+k,n)}{((m,n),(k,n))}$ is even. \end{lem}